Saturday, July 30, 2022

 Birth Rates in the Great Plains Region

-In 2020, approximately 3,613,600 births were recorded in the United States.
-The seven-state Great Plains region registered 248,528 births in 2020, or about 6.9% of total births in the U.S. that year.
-With 11.57 births per 1,000 population, the Great Plains' regional birth rate was nearly 5.5% higher than the national average birth rate.
-All seven states in the region recorded a birth rate in 2020 that was above the national average.
-Additional review of data from the National Center for Health Statistics provides the following state-level details about birth rates in the Great Plains region:
+In 2021, approximately 3,664,300 births were recorded in the United States.
+The seven-state Great Plains region registered 251,508 births in 2021, or about 6.9% of total births in the U.S. that year.
+With 11.62 births per 1,000 population, the Great Plains' regional birth rate was nearly 5.3% higher than the national average birth rate.
+Moreover, all seven states in the region recorded a birth rate in 2021 that was above the national average of 11.04 births per 1,000 population.
+Three states in the region (Nebraska, North Dakota, and South Dakota) experienced 2021 birth rates that topped the national average by more than 13%.
+An additional review of data from the National Center for Health Statistics provides the following state-level details about birth rates in the Great Plains region:

 Birth Rates in the Great Plains Region